 When is Kedarnath Temple Open?

 The opening date is decided by priests on Maha Shivaratri.
 The temple closes the day after Diwali each year.
-In 2018, Kedarnath will open on April 28.
-(To be confirmed).
+In 2018, Kedarnath will open on April 29.

 How Can Kedarnath Temple be Reached?

 Alternatively, Kedranath temple is also accessible by helicopter!
-Pawan Hans Helicopters Ltd. (owned by the Indian government) and Prabhatam Aviation (a private company) provide the services.
+Pawan Hans Helicopters Ltd. (owned by the Indian government) provides services.
 A one way trip only takes 15 minutes.

 Where to Stay?